 Keep on reading to learn more about this Idiom Activity for English learners, along with some other idiom activities for English language learners.

 Student Level: Beginner to Advanced

 Show students a picture with a literal representation of a common idiom.
-Give them several minutes to discuss the possible meaning of the idiom in pairs or small groups.
+Give them several minutes to discuss the possible meaning of the idiom in pairs.
 Finish by giving them the actual meaning and several example sentences to write in their notebooks.

 It can often work quite well to have 4 pictures on the PowerPoint so that faster groups can have something to do while waiting for the slower groups.